cozy-creator/gen-server/README.md

   cozy-creator/gen-server:0.2.2
 ```

 You can set environment variables manually by using `-e`; just remember to prepend them with `COZY_` first.
+When you specify an .env-file in Docker's run command, Docker inserts them as environment variables into the container, meaning all of the keys inside of your `.env` file should be prefixed with `COZY_` to have them work as expected.
 Some other flag-usage examples:

 ```sh
 docker run \